House Buying Process FAQs

 How do I reserve a new home?

-Visit the development you are interested in purchasing a property on and speak to the Development Sales Manager there.
-The Development Sales Manager will confirm the price of the property and advise whether it is still available for purchase.
+Speak to our experienced sales team at the development you are interested in purchasing a property on.
+They will confirm the price of the property and advise whether it is still available for purchase.
 They will ask you a few questions to ensure you are in a position to reserve a property.

 During this reserved period your new home will be withdrawn from sale and it will not be subject to any price increases.
-We will then ask you to exchange contracts and pay a deposit on exchange (usually between 14 and 28 days after reservation).
+We will then ask you to exchange contracts and pay a deposit on exchange (usually 8 weeks after reservation).
 This reservation fee and deposit are then deducted from the price of your home.

 If you have any problems meeting deadlines please inform us immediately.
 We will do our utmost to accommodate delays but regrettably we may have to put your home back on the market if you are unable to meet your exchange deadline.
 However we can sometimes arrange for you to have first choice of future releases.